-- 1. Define Prohibited Conduct; - 2.
-Ensure members of the University community respond appropriately when incidents of Prohibited Conduct occur; - 3.
+- 1. Define Prohibited Conduct; - Ensure members of the University community respond appropriately when incidents of Prohibited Conduct occur; - 3.
 Provide for methods of reporting Prohibited Conduct to appropriate University administrators; - 4.
-Establish fair and equitable procedures for filing and handling complaints of Prohibited Conduct; and - 5.
-Ensure that when Prohibited Conduct does occur the University takes appropriate action to stop, prevent and remedy the Prohibited Conduct; - 6.
+Establish fair and equitable procedures for filing and handling complaints of Prohibited Conduct; and - Ensure that when Prohibited Conduct does occur the University takes appropriate action to stop, prevent and remedy the Prohibited Conduct; - 6.
 Set forth grievance procedures for the handling of Formal Title IX Sexual Harassment complaints, as required by federal regulations set forth at 34 Code of Federal Regulations Section 106.45.
+This policy shall be reviewed periodically to determine if modifications are appropriate.